LukasT96/tas-fishing-assistant/README.md

 ### Out of Scope

 The system **does not** provide:
-- ❌ Real-time weather or tide information (tool scaffolded but not enabled)
 - ❌ Fishing spot recommendations based on conditions
 - ❌ Bait or fishing technique advice
 - ❌ Species identification from images